 Overview: This activity will help students learn about the roles and responsibilities of citizens' groups in environmental policies and decision making, and about how young people can become involved in the process.

-If you are interested in using the PLT materials in your classroom, but have not completed the PLT Educator training session, contact your state PLT office at: www.ala.plt.org.
-You may also obtain PLT information from the Alabama Forestry Association at:
+If you are interested in using the PLT materials in your classroom, but have not completed the PLT Educator training session, contact your state PLT office for information and assistance or go to their web site www.plt.org.